 << Click to Display Table of Contents >> Navigation: MotionDesigner Reference & User Interface > Motion-Law Coefficients |

-We can use Motion-Law Coefficients DE: Kennwert to compare Traditional Motion-Laws.
+Use Motion-Law Coefficients DE: Kennwert to compare motions that you design with the Traditional Motion-Laws.

 |